lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

         PKI management entity

-          Further messages of this PKI management operation can be exchanged with MAC-based protection by the PKI entity using the established shared secret key
+          Further messages of this PKI management operation can be exchanged with MAC-based protection by the PKI entity using the established shared secret key (ssk)
 ~~~
 {: #KEM-Flow1 title='Message Flow when PKI entity has a KEM key pair' artwork-align="left"}